HlucaszH/Website/README.md

 ## Contact

-If you have any questions or would like to collaborate, feel free to reach out to me through the contact form on the website.
+If you have any questions or would like to collaborate, feel free to reach out to me through the contact section on the website.

 Thank you for visiting!